Bhashit/bhashit.github.io/_posts/2017-06-17-dependency-injection-liftweb-scala.markdown

 > `FactoryMaker` can have a very high overhead for simple injection
 > needs (on the order of 100+ms I think) due to the fact that it
-> checks for session/request scoped overrides, which require
+> checks for session-scoped overrides, which require synchronized
-> synchronized blocks. `Inject` doesn't have that overhead.
+> blocks. `Inject` doesn't have that overhead.

 So,there you go.
 Use `Inject` if you don't need the session/request scopes.